mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

 The *ActiveSession library infrastructure* executes all internal operations required for the library to perform its work; applications do not interact directly with the infrastructure.
 In particular, the ActiveSession library infrastructure performs the following functions:
 - creates or finds an existing active session object to which the processed request belongs and provides a reference to this object to request handlers;
-- stores, tracks an expiration of a timeout and terminates (after the expiration or upon call from the application) active session objects;
+- stores, tracks an expiration of a timeout and terminates (after the expiration or upon call from the application) active sessions, disposing their objects;
 - terminates all runners that were working in the terminated active session and disposes its active session object;
 - using runner factories (see below) registered in the application service container, creates new runners according to calls from active session objects to work in those sessions;
 - stores runners, finds runners requested by active session objects and returns references to them;